ABOUT THE STORE:

-“I always say that music chose ME as a career … there aren’t enough hours in the day to work, sleep, relax, AND play music, so I decided to make my passion, my livelihood, and never looked back.
-It's been quite a ride.
+I always say that music chose ME as a career … there aren’t enough hours in the day to work, sleep, AND play music, so I decided to make my passion my career!

-High School introduced me to the clarinet, marching band, and my love of jazz and Broadway musicals.
+1969 - High School introduced me to the clarinet, marching band, and my love of jazz and Broadway musicals.
 I studied with local Philly pros, and played in the pit orchestras for many high school musicals, parades and concerts.
-We recorded at the Academy of Music, opened Vet Stadium for both the Phillies and the Eagles, and I even got to sing our Nation Anthem (solo!) at a game in 1984; one of the highlights of my career, and still, one of the HARDEST songs I've ever sung.
+We recorded at the Academy of Music, opened Vet Stadium for both the Phillies and the Eagles, and I even got to sing our Nation Anthem at a baseball game in 1984; one of the highlights of my career, and still, one of the HARDEST songs I've ever sung.

 Disco took the world by storm in the 70s, and I started playing in nightclubs, and at corporate events with local Top 40 groups.
 By this time, my arsenal included electric bass, guitar, piano, drums and woodwinds.
 Work was plentiful, dance-floors were crowded, and I was a full time professional musician.
+Life was good.

-Turning 50 was the next big change in my career path – I decided to use some of the skills I learned at Temple, and started teaching high school music and drama.
+Turning 50 was the next big change in my career path – I decided to use the skills I learned at Temple, and started teaching high school music and drama.
 School kept me busy, producing/directing and performing in 5 or more shows/plays/concerts each year.
 My teaching career was a brief 10 years, but I learned a lot from my students, and co-workers, and maintain friendship with many of my graduates, and their families to this day.
 I'm proud to be a part of their creative lives, and it's comfortable to call them "my kids."